srobotta/moodle-net-prototype/tweaks.md

    However, it will probably not come up because the database files are older than the binary.
    Check this out with `docker ps` and you probably see the nginx and letsencrypt containers running.
 1. Run the db upgrade process `docker-compose run --rm arangodb arangod --database.auto-upgrade`.
-   Look at the output, this should upgrade your db files.
+   Look at the output, this should upgrade your db files and also start the container successfully.
-1. Run `docker-compose up -d` to finally start the arangodb container.
 1. Restart MoodleNet (e.g. with the `service.sh` script)

 The service name (in this case `arangodb`) is the name used in the docker-compose.yml file which